gdsge/gdsge.github.io/source/example/rbc/rbc.rst

     :linenos:
     :language: GDSGE

-The gmod file can be inputted to a local GDSGE compiler or uploaded to the online compiler at http://www.gdsge.com/ (Remember also to download the necessary runtime files following the instruction on the compiler website).
+The gmod file can be uploaded to the online compiler at http://www.gdsge.com/ (Remember also to download the necessary runtime files following the instruction on the compiler website).
 The compiler returns three files that can be used to solve and simulate the model: iter_rbc.m, simulate_rbc.m, mex_rbc.mexw64.